 And if you enjoy Green Bean Curry, you’ll want to try these other recipes that pair perfectly with Minute Ready to Serve products:

-Be sure to check out quick video to see how easy it is to make Green Bean Curry!
+Be sure to check out the quick video to see how easy it is to make Green Bean Curry!

 Now let’s make Green Bean Curry!